hmnshudhmn24/covid19-tracker-dashboard-r/README.md

 # 🧬 COVID-19 Tracker & Dashboard

-COVID-19 Tracker & Dashboard — A real-time interactive web app built using R and Shiny.
+A real-time interactive web app built using R and Shiny.
 It fetches live COVID-19 data from the Johns Hopkins CSSE API and visualizes daily confirmed cases, deaths, and recoveries.
 Features include country-wise filtering, interactive Plotly charts, and a responsive UI.
 Showcases skills in API integration, data visualization, and Shiny app development.

 ## 🚀 Features